openimsdk/open-im-server/CONTRIBUTING.md

 ### 9. Sign the CLA
 If this is your first time submitting a PR, you will need to reply in the comments of the PR:
 ```
-I have read the CLA Document and I hereby sign the CLA
+The signature to be committed in order to sign the CLA
 ```

 ### Programming Standards